Fort Lauderdale Florida, USA Travel Guide

 Fort Lauderdale Beach has miles of wide, sandy coastline, a central attraction.
 Its unique wave-wall promenade stretches for miles, a perfect path for walking, jogging, and cycling.

 Activities include going for a swim in the clear Atlantic waters, sunbathing, building sandcastles, or simply relaxing.
-Open to the public is free.
+Available for public access is free.
 Best times for fewer crowds are early mornings or weekdays.
 Late afternoons present beautiful sunset views.

-FAT Village Arts District: An emerging arts and culture area in the central business district The Venice of america, known for its concentration of artist studios, galleries, and imaginative businesses.
+FAT Village Arts District: An emerging arts district in downtown Fort Lauderdale, recognized for its concentration of artist studios, galleries, and imaginative businesses.
 Hosts a popular Art Tread on the last Saturday of each month.

-A city oasis between the Intracoastal Waterway and the Atlantic.
-It has walking, jogging, and cycling trails, a freshwater lagoon for kayaking, and places to own a picnic.
+An urban oasis between the Intracoastal Waterway and the Atlantic Ocean.
+It has walking, jogging, and cycling trails, a freshwater lagoon for kayaking, and places to possess a picnic.

 A Broward County park with elevated boardwalks winding through diverse ecosystems, including cypress-lined wetlands and a butterfly garden.
 It has opportunities for bird watching.